 - Keep track of your trek down the 7.8 km Skateway with the mileage markers so you can see just how far you’ve come – and how far you have to go back when you turn around!

 - There’s nothing more Canadian than standing in your skates with a BeaverTail (a hot pastry treat) in one hand and a hot chocolate in the other, on the Rideau Canal Skateway.

 - Watch for the only-in-Ottawa “Skaters Crossing” signs along Colonel By Drive and Queen Elizabeth Drive!

-- In 2020, Sparks Street is an official Winterlude site with great programming including the International Ice Carving Competition.
+- Sparks Street is an official Winterlude site with great programming including the International Ice Carving Competition.

-- Feb.
-4-9, 2020, Winterlude and Capital Pride present WinterPride – a new festival to celebrate Ottawa and Canada’s rainbow community on Sparks Street, Bank Street, and throughout the city.
+- February 4-19, 2023, Winterlude and Capital Pride present WinterPride – a festival to celebrate Ottawa and Canada’s rainbow community on Sparks Street, Bank Street, and throughout the city.

 Free shuttle service

 Use the free OLG Sno-Bus to get between official Winterlude on weekends!
 OC Transpo and the Société de transport de l’Outaouais (STO) provide a free shuttle service linking official Winterlude destinations in both Ottawa and Gatineau.

 More skating options